-Do you want to establish an online presence for yourself and/or your business?
+Would you like to establish an online presence for yourself and/or your business?

-In 2017 it’s absolutely essential that you do so.
-Whether you’re looking to solidify your brand, make your business more credible, or get more customers and exposure, it’s key that you have a website.
+In 2020 it’s absolutely essential that you do.
+Whether you’re looking to solidify your brand, make your business more credible, or get more customers and exposure – having a website is the key.

-And the first step to creating a game-changing website is to register a domain name.
+The first step towards creating a game-changing website is to register a domain name.

 - It affects SEO.
 While exact match domains (EMDs) are no longer a necessity, keywords in your domain name can still help your SEO ranking.